uptane/uptane-standard/uptane-standard.md

 # Threat Model and Attack Strategies

-The connnected units on automobiles are vulnerable to a number of threats, which can be organized by attacker goals into four categories.
+The connected units on automobiles are vulnerable to a number of threats, which can be organized by attacker goals into four categories.
 These categories are presented below in order of increasing severity of the threat.
 Proper implementation of Uptane is designed to prevent or minimize the impact of these strategies.

 ## Read updates to steal intellectual property